neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025/brainglobe.md

 :::{dropdown} {fas}`brain;sd-text-primary` `cellfinder` support for two-dimensional brain images
 <!-- Description -->
-[BrainGlobe](https://brainglobe.info) is a community-driven suite of open-source Python tools.
-The BrainGlobe tools are widely used to process, analyse and visualise images of brains (and other related data) in neuroscientific research.

 The [BrainGlobe `cellfinder` tool](https://brainglobe.info/documentation/cellfinder/index.html) is used to detect cells in large whole-brain images.
 It uses signal processing to find possible cell candidates and passes them to a customisable classifier to split the candidates into cells and no-cells. `cellfinder` relies heavily on `pytorch` and `keras`.

 `cellfinder` currently uses a residual neural network (ResNet) to classify cell candidates.
 This network is designed for three-dimensional whole-brain images, but most neuroscientists take images of two-dimensional slices of the brain.
 In this project, you would adapt `cellfinder` to support two-dimensional data.
 This would involve implementing a new neural network suitable for two-dimensional images, as well as refactoring some of the signal processing code.